Aristo-CM/5243-hw2/readme.md

   - Deployed the application to shinyapps.io

 - Zhengxuan Xiao
--  Designed and implemented the data cleaning module using Shiny
+  - Designed and implemented the data cleaning module
   - Developed key preprocessing functionalities such as duplicate removal, missing value handling, normalization, and outlier detection.
   - Created a dynamic cleaning summary and data preview interface to help users understand the impact of each operation.

 - Justine Dugger-Ades
   - Designed and implemented the Feature Engineering Module